fearnleymartin/twitter-sentiment-analysis/glove/readme.md

 # Generating word embeddings

-Run in order (and specify correct input/output paths):
+Run in order (and specify correct input/output paths in the files):

 ```
 build_vocab.sh